Richmond Theatre fire: Fire

 The performance on the evening of December 26, 1811, was a benefit for Alexander Placide and his daughter.
 The program was a double billing: first, a play by Denis Diderot entitled The Father, or Family Feuds, and after it, a pantomime entitled Raymond and Agness, or The Bleeding Nun.
 The benefit originally had been scheduled for December 23, but was postponed due to the death of Eliza Poe (one of the company's players), Placide's own illness, and foul weather.
 It being Christmas time and the last opening of the season, the auditorium on December 26 was packed with an excited audience of 598 people, with 518 adults and 80 children to view the pantomime, which commenced immediately after the play was finished.
+Additionally, 50 people, including free and enslaved Black people, had paid to sit in the gallery.

 The fire started after the curtain fell following the first act of the pantomime, when the chandelier was lifted toward the ceiling with the flame still lit.
-The lamp became entangled in the cords used to lift the chandelier and it touched one of the items used in the front scenes, which caught fire.
+An order was given to lower the chandelier by the property-man, but it became entangled, and he forgot about the chandelier while doing other tasks.
+The chandelier touched one of the items used in the front scenes, which caught fire.
 As soon as the boy worker who was operating the cords saw the flames, he fled the building.
 The flames rose up the scenery and spread in the fly gallery from one hanging scene to the other; there were 35 such hanging scenes which could be lowered.
+The scenes were painted with oil paints on hemp canvas.
 In addition to the hangings were also the borders that provided the outlines of buildings and skies, among other set pieces; these, too, caught fire sequentially.
 Pine planks (with shingles over them) fixed over rafters with no plastering and ceiling spread the flames, which fell from the ceiling and spread extremely rapidly.
 The impact of the fire was worsened because the stage curtain hid the initial flames from the audience.